Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 Note on pricing: While Bright Data’s entry plan looks expensive at $499/month, it includes 71 GB of traffic.
 That brings the effective cost down to $7/GB, making it competitive with Nimble and cheaper than Zyte or Oxylabs at scale.

-- Bright Data Scraping Browser: Ideal for teams that use Selenium or Playwright, or for those seeking a drop-in replacement that can easily switch back to proxies later.
 Ideal for enterprise-scale projects with high traffic needs.
 Bright Data Scraping Browser is the easiest choice if your company

-- is already relying on a headless browser like Selenium or Puppeteer or
+- is already relying on a headless browser like Selenium or Puppeteer, or

-- Zyte API: Best if you need the cheapest entry point or don’t already have Selenium/Playwright automation in place.
+Best if you need the cheapest entry point or don’t already have Selenium/Playwright automation in place.
 Fully API-driven, cost-efficient for smaller projects.
 Zyte API can be a good alternative if:

-- you are looking for the cheapest solution
+- You are looking for the cheapest solution

 - Zyte’s API offers all the browser automation functionalities that you need and